-Cumulative Impacts of Alternative A. Planned activities other than offshore wind, primarily increased port maintenance and expansion and construction activity, would have impacts similar to ongoing activities, with minor impacts, both adverse and beneficial.
-The combination of ongoing and planned activities would result in minor cumulative impacts, both adverse and beneficial, on land use and coastal infrastructure.
+Cumulative Impacts of Alternative A. Under Alternative A, existing environmental trends and ongoing activities would continue, and land use and coastal infrastructure would continue to be affected by natural and human-caused IPFs.
+Planned activities other than offshore wind, primarily increased port maintenance and expansion and construction activity, would have impacts similar to ongoing activities, with minor impacts, both adverse and beneficial.
+BOEM anticipates that cumulative impacts of Alternative A would result in minor cumulative impacts, both adverse and beneficial, on land use and coastal infrastructure.

-Considering all the IPFs, ongoing and future activities including future offshore wind activities near the geographic analysis area would result in minor cumulative impacts, both adverse and beneficial.
+Future activities including future offshore wind activities near the geographic analysis area would result in minor cumulative impacts, both adverse and beneficial.
 Future offshore wind would affect land use through land disturbance (during installation of onshore cable and substations), road traffic, noise, and accidental releases during onshore construction, intensive use of ports, and views of offshore structures that could affect the use of onshore properties.
 The presence of new substations could also affect land use if not properly located and screened.
 Beneficial impacts on land use and coastal infrastructure would occur because the development of offshore wind (excluding the proposed Project) would support the productive use of ports and related lands and infrastructure designed or appropriate for future offshore wind activity (including construction, operations, and decommissioning).